API Documentation | Maintenance

 - Toggle the display of histogram sparklines (shown upon hovering over a graph when viewing or when on a dashboard).

 - Hold down to unlock graph hovering datapoint selection, allowing mouse hovering to select nearby datapoints.
+The heads-up legend will also show on the graph while this shortcut is held down.

 Mousewheel & Touchpad Shortcuts